Abex-rat: Synergizing Abstractive Augmentation and Adversarial Training for Classification of Occupational Accident Reports: EXPERIMENTS

 \subsection{Experimental Setup}

-\textbf{Dataset and Metrics.} We evaluate our framework on the OSHA dataset \cite{qiao2022construction}, which contains 4770 construction accident reports across seven categories.
-We use a stratified 8:1:1 split for training, validation, and testing.
-Given the inherent class imbalance, we report both \textbf{Weighted-F1} for overall performance and \textbf{Macro-F1} to assess performance on infrequent classes.
+\textbf{Dataset and Metrics:} We evaluate the proposed framework on the OSHA dataset\footnote{\url{https://github.com/qiao77/Injury-Narratives}} \cite{qiao2022construction}, a benchmark corpus comprising 4,770 construction accident reports classified into seven distinct categories.
+To rigorously assess generalization, we employ a stratified random split of 8:1:1 for training, validation, and testing, respectively.
+This stratification ensures that the label distribution in the test set mirrors the severe real-world imbalance.
+Accordingly, we report two key metrics: Weighted-F1 to reflect overall classification accuracy dominated by majority classes, and Macro-F1, which treats all classes equally and serves as the primary indicator of performance on long-tail, high-risk incident types.

-\textbf{Implementation Details.} Our PyTorch-based MLP classifier is trained for 100 epochs (batch size 16) using the Adam optimizer with a learning rate of $1 \times 10^{-4}$.
-For our RAT mechanism, we set the Bernoulli probability $p_{\text{rat}}=0.5$ and the FGM perturbation magnitude $\epsilon=0.1$.
-The focal loss is configured with a focusing parameter $\gamma=3.0$.
-All experiments are conducted on a single NVIDIA 4090 GPU.